 This field determines where the system looks first for an operating system.
-Options are A, C; C, A; A, CDROM, C; CDROM, C, A; D, A; E, A; F, A; C only; LS/ZIP, C; LAN, A, C; and LAN, C, A. The setup default setting is to check first the floppy disk and then the hard disk drive, that is, A, C.
+Options are A,C; A,CDROM,C; CDROM,C,A; CDROM,A,C; D,A; E,A; F,A; C only; LS/ZIP,C; LAN,A,C; LAN,C,A; and C,A. The setup default setting, A,C, checks first the floppy disk and then the hard disk drive.